 You can try using Epsom Salt salt bath to help moisturize your skin the all-natural way.
-Made from Magnesium and Sulfate, Epsom salt is a natural exfoliant and anti-inflammation remedy.
+Made from Magnesium and Sulfate, Epsom salt is a natural exfoliant.
 Plus, it can be easily added to regular bath water to create a spa-like experience.

 Try Better Bath Better Body’s Dry Skin Bath Soak.
-Enhanced with Lavender Essential Oil, Ylang Ylang Essential Oil, Lemon Essential Oil, and Geranium Essential Oil to help you fight crocodile scales and alligator dryness.
-It can also help reduce wrinkles and help replenish dry skin.
-It can also help heal dry and damaged skin.
+This blend is enhanced with lavender, ylang ylang, lemon, and geranium essential oils to help you fight crocodile scales and alligator dryness.
+It can also help soothe dry and damaged skin.
 Just soak in the tub for 20 minutes to enjoy the benefits.